tflori/orm/docs/relationDefinition.md

 > In this example that doesn't make sense but see drawbacks #1 for an example where it makes sense.

 If you are not using a morph map use class names as keys.
-Please **note** that this implicit generates a morph map that restricts the usage of other classes.
+Please **note** that this implicitly generates a morph map that restricts the usage of other classes.

 ```php
 $relation['reference'] = [